 The richly illustrated volume covers the permanent exhibitions main topics: The Cold War, Border Experiences, the Path to Unity, the Tränenpalast Today.

 Tears shed in farewell, passport controls, smuggling and escape.
 In our audio guide on the permanent exhibition at the Tränenpalast contemporary witnesses and the exhibition designers team up in 17 sections to tell you all about everyday life at the former border checkpoint at Friedrichstrasse station.
-You can listen to all the individual tracks on this page – either at home or in the museum.
+You can listen to all the individual tracks here – either at home or in the museum.
 Simply use the free Wi-Fi for visitors and listen to them on your smartphone.
-If you wish, you can download individual tracks as .mp3 files onto your MP3 player.
-If you are using a PC, select individual tracks by right-clicking on “.mp3” and selecting “Save target/link as”.
-Or you can download the entire audio guide.
-All the information is available in both German and English.
-We hope you enjoy exploring our exhibition!

 Whether it’s just you or a group of people who are visiting, we offer general guided visits to the Tränenpalast.
 Each tour of the exhibition will provide plenty of opportunities to ask questions, discuss the exhibits, and make suggestions.
 Our guides can support any special interests a group may have.
 The guided visits last approximately one hour and are free of charge.